 - The intake needs frequent cleaning of debris

-How to Choose the Right Sump Pump?
+How to Pick the Best Sump Pump?

 When I walked into the local hardware store to buy my first sump pump, I didn’t have much idea about them.
 The expert was there to help me choose one, but then he started to ask me about my preferred horsepower, lift, flow rates, etc.